eumel8/cosignwebhook/README.md

 kubectl -n cosignwebhook apply -f manifests/manifest.yaml
 ```

+The manifest contains a self-signed example ca, TLS certificate, and key.
+This is only to see how it looks like, you should generate your own certificate, see below:

 ## Cert generation

 Run the generate-certs script in the `hack` folder to generate the TLS key pair and the CA certificate for the webhook: